200 Bahamians arrive in Florida fleeing Dorian's devastation

 Photo: Brynn Anderson, AP

 RIVIERA BEACH, Fla.
-(AP) — More than 200 Bahamians whose homes were destroyed by Hurricane Dorian have come to Florida on a cruise ship.
+(AP) — More than 200 Bahamians whose homes were destroyed by Hurricane Dorian arrived Wednesday in Florida on a cruise ship.

 It was the second mass arrival for the Bahamas Paradise Cruise Line.
 More than 850 Bahamian evacuees arrived Sept.
 7 after the storm ravaged the islands of Grand Bahama and Abaco.

+"It was terrifying.
+We had to run out of the house.
+The water was reaching us to our chest," said Denise Saunders, who traveled with her 3-year-old son Trevanti.

+Saunders planned to stay for a week with her sister in West Palm Beach and return to help rebuild.
+Others planned to find work and stay longer.

-U.S. authorities asked companies to contact Bahamian officials to screen passengers who don't have U.S. visas.
-A ferry company last week asked passengers without visas to disembark in Freeport, forcing 119 people out of the boat.
+U.S. authorities have asked companies to contact Bahamian officials to screen passengers who didn't have U.S. visas but were planning to stay with family.
+A ferry company last week asked passengers without visas to disembark in Freeport, forcing 119 people to leave the boat.

-The Bahamians who arrived Wednesday from Freeport say they will temporarily stay with relatives or friends before traveling back.

-The Grand Celebration ship delivered food, water, supplies and construction materials in Freeport.
-It required evacuees pay $49 per person and provide a U.S. address.
+The Grand Celebration ship also delivered food, water, supplies and construction materials.
+It required the Miami-bound evacuees to pay $49 per person and provide a U.S. address.